Are you planning to edit Mac hosts file anytime soon? Good thing you found this article!

 This software provides full browser cleanup by safely deleting all junk files, browser caches, cookies, histories, and large unwanted applications.

-Mac Cleaner also has tools that uninstall programs you no longer use and even run a full scan to diagnose your system’s health.
-You can download this software for free and check out all the features yourself!
+It also has tools that uninstall programs you no longer use and even run a full scan to diagnose your system’s health.
+You can download this software for a free try and check out all the features yourself!

 Now that we have covered all the questions regarding hosts file, we will now guide you on how to manually edit Mac hosts file using different methods.

 Before doing so, make sure that you have the full rights or administrator privileges including all the passwords.

 Spotlight search or by going to Applications, click Utilities and choose Terminal.

 sudo nano /private/etc/hostsand then press return .Enter your password and then press return again